 Best used for: Marketing to audiences across ages

 Facebook is well represented across age groups, but the two biggest user groups are 18-29 and 30-49.
-Together with Pinterest, Facebook is the most popular network for older users – 41% of US social media users on Facebook are over 65 years old.
+Together with Pinterest and Youtube, Facebook is the most popular network for older users – 41% of US social media users on Facebook are over 65 years old.
 Interestingly, most Facebook users are college graduates (77%).

 Social media content marketing on Facebook can burn up a lot of content.
 Content streams on Facebook are fast-paced.
 Posts that don’t stand out get easily ignored.
 To create enough content for Facebook, you may have to work with a content writing company.